Managing Complexity with Open Source

 I think it was about 1990 when I sat down with a family member and started developing the stepper control system in the picture above.

-• A higher level language such as C was too ressource hungry, and thus the software was written in assembly.
+• A higher level language such as C was too resource hungry, and thus the software was written in assembly.
 Such an 8 bit CPU has only 256 mnemonics, so one could print that to an A4 sheet and stick it above your monitor.
 Then I picked up a hand copied processor manual, which explained the assembler mnemonics in more detail.

 • Programming EPROMs was something I could already do, as I had built an EPROM programmer from an instructional article in the 64er.
 For write protection, I used one of those usual 5 1/4 inch floppy disk stickers.